-When using communication technologies South Dartmoor Community College considers the following as good practice:
+When using communication technologies South Dartmoor Community College School considers the following as good practice:

 - The official school email service may be regarded as safe and secure and is monitored.
-Staff and pupils should therefore use only the school email service to communicate with others when in school, or on school systems (e.g., by remote access). - Users need to be aware that email communications may be monitored. - All staff must adhere to the email protocol. - Users must immediately report, to the Headteacher, DSL or Network Manager (in accordance with the school policy) the receipt of any email that makes them feel uncomfortable, is offensive, threatening or bullying in nature and must not respond to any such email. - Any digital communication between staff and pupils or parents / carers must be professional in tone and content.
+Staff and pupils should therefore use the school email service to communicate with others when in school, or on school systems (e.g. by remote access). - Users need to be aware that email communications may be monitored. - All staff must adhere to the email protocol. - Users must immediately report, to the Headteacher, online safety officer/DSL or Network Manager (in accordance with the school policy) the receipt of any email that makes them feel uncomfortable, is offensive, threatening or bullying in nature and must not respond to any such email. - Any digital communication between staff and pupils or parents / carers must be professional in tone and content.
 These communications should only take place on official (monitored) school systems.
-Personal email addresses, text messaging or public chat / social networking programmes must not be used for these communications. - Personal information should not be posted on the school website and only official email addresses should be used for communication.
+Personal email addresses, text messaging or public chat / social networking programmes (e.g. What's App) must not be used for these communications.